Dashboard in a Day? Create Interactive Dashboards in Minutes

 Using Sigma Deep Dive to Power Data Exploration

 When a team discovers an interesting trend in a dashboard, they usually want to know more.
 What’s driving the trend?
 What will happen to the trend if a variable changes?
 This is where chart drill-downs are essential.
-Drill-downs allow you to explore data slices easily.
+Drill-downs are interactive and allow you to explore data slices easily.
 Team members can click on a visualization and see hierarchies of data based on what they selected.

 In Sigma, each visualization is tied to a worksheet.
 If you have follow-up questions, you can query the data directly to help you better understand what’s going on.
 Business teams can truly do their own analyses, exploring the underlying data in just a few clicks.
 With Sigma’s spreadsheet-like UI, team members can slice, dice, filter, and calculate data using the same format, functions, and formulas as traditional spreadsheets — empowering users to drill down to record-level detail without writing SQL or proprietary code.

-Using Sigma’s intuitive dashboard builder allows anyone to build a powerful, flexible dashboard in minutes, if not a day.
+Using Sigma’s intuitive dashboard builder allows anyone to build a powerful, flexible, and interactive dashboard in minutes, if not a day.
 And any of the underlying data in the dashboard worksheet can be accessed in a single click, making it easy to iterate and update your dashboard for whatever needs arise.